 While I don’t know who first adapted this idea to investing, the Hunter vs. Farmer hypothesis is a real idea — that burned into all of us are the traits of a Farmer or a Hunter.

-I like this story because it provides a couple models to think about investing for the long term.
+I like this little parable because it gives us a model to think about investing for the long term.
 Ultimately while the investing “weather” is nice right now, we’ll see lean times again.
-It’s important to think about different strategies to deal with these environments.
+It’s important to think about these different strategies to deal with a changing environment.

-If you’re looking to live off your investments during Financial Independence, you might want to think about these two models will work best to meet your lifestyle goals.
+If you’re looking to live off your investments during Financial Independence, you might want to consider which of these two models will work best to meet your lifestyle goals.

 Both are valid survival strategies, and both sets of genes served our ancestors for a very long time.
 But when it comes to investing, I believe Farmers have the upper hand because of taxes and patience.